-6. Percentage of people waiting <52 weeks for first access to OPD services
+6. Percentage of people waiting <52 weeks for first access to OPD services What does this mean for me?

 The % of people waiting less than 12 months to be seen in outpatient services.
 This indicator is used to assess quality of care, costs and efficiency, and is also used for health planning purposes.
+Target: 80%